 We next explored the properties of the selected models to evaluate the most common and statistically significant parameter values.
 Histogram analysis of the key different parameters are shown in Fig.~\ref{fig10}.
 The analysis revealed that the majority of the selected models correspond to $J$-type shocks, indicating that these shocks are the dominant excitation mechanism in the observed regions.
 The magnetic field scaling factor $b$ is low, with values between 0.1 and 0.3, consistent with the absence of strong $C$-type shock signatures.
 The shock velocities were found to be generally moderate, around $30$\,\kms, while the pre-shock densities range from $n_{\rm{H}} = 10^4-10^5$\,cm$^{-3}$.
-The external UV radiation field $G_0$ was distributed mostly between 10 and 100, suggesting that UV irradiation contributes alongside collisional excitation. $\zeta_{\rm{H_2}}$ and $X$(PAH) parameters are not considered much as the shock modeling has a very low dependence on them \citep{kristensen23}.
+The external UV radiation field $G_0$ was distributed mostly between 10 and 100, suggesting that UV irradiation contributes alongside collisional excitation.
+The $\zeta_{\rm{H_2}}$ and $X$(PAH) parameters have minimal impact, as shock modeling does not significantly depend on them \citep{kristensen23}.

-The significance of UV irradiation is highlighted in these results and suggests that, even if stellar UV is largely attenuated by the dense envelope, shock-generated UV can still be a substantial contributor to the shock structure, especially its temperature.
+These results highlight the significance of UV irradiation and suggest that, even if stellar UV is largely attenuated by the dense envelope, shock-generated UV remains a substantial contributor to the shock structure, especially its temperature.
 At velocities $\geq$30-50\,\kms, post-shock temperatures reach $\geq10^5$\,K, leading to H$_{2}$ dissociation and partial ionization.
 The hot post-shock gas then emits UV photons through both recombination and collisional excitation, creating a radiative precursor that enhances local photoionization.
-Recent study by \citet{navarro25} in HH\,46 similarly found that $J$-shocks accompanied by a local UV field dominate the excitation of H$_2$.
-Therefore, moderate velocity dissociative $J$-shocks can provide a natural in situ UV source while collisionally exciting both the warm and hot H$_{2}$ components that dominate the observed emission.
+A recent study by \citet{navarro25} in HH\,46 similarly found that $J$-shocks accompanied by a local UV field dominate H$_2$ excitation.
+Therefore, moderate-velocity dissociative $J$-shocks can provide a natural in situ UV source while collisionally exciting both the warm and hot H$_{2}$ components that dominate the observed emission.
 The relatively weak magnetic field further suppresses the formation of extended $C$- type shocks.
-Overall, our results indicate that moderate velocity $J$-type shocks, combined with a modest UV field, provide the best match to the observed H$_{2}$ emission in L1527.
+Overall, our results indicate that moderate-velocity $J$-type shocks, combined with a modest UV field, provide the best match to the observed H$_{2}$ emission in L1527.